 Treatment

-Unfortunately, there is no cure for the canine flu.
+Unfortunately, there is no cure for dog flu, also known as canine influenza.
 In most cases, dogs recover on their own, though they may need some extra TLC.
 You’ll need to keep your furry pal comfy and hydrated, and monitor him carefully.
 If you know or suspect that your pup has the flu, reach out to your vet and ask for specific care tips.

 Do you have questions about your pet’s health or care?
 We’re here to help!
 Contact us, your local animal clinic in St. Lucie County, FL!
 For comprehensive health assessments and diagnosis, consider our Veterinary Diagnostics services.